-The Illinois School Code requires all students ages 7 to 17 to attend school.
-The Regional Office of Education acts as the truancy officer for our campus and works closely with the school to track and assist families with issues related to truancy so they can avoid court.
-Should that route not be effective, the Regional Office of Education requires court petitions to be filed.
-The following is the truancy policy:
+The Illinois School Code requires all students ages 6 to 17 to attend school.
+The Community and Family Engagement Specialist acts as the truancy officer for our school, tracking student attendance information and assisting families with issues related to truancy so they can avoid court.
+In an attempt to curb unexcused absences, the Community and Family Engagement Specialist will attempt to determine the underlying causes for student absenteeism which can include interviews with students, parent/guardians, and other school officials.
+Should that route not be effective, the Community and Family Engagement Specialist requires court petitions to be filed.
+The following constitutes Jackson's Truancy Policy: